The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Wahaunay

-Wahaunay was a Native American who lived on Great Hill on the north bank of where the Mousam River meets the sea in what is now Kennebunk.
-He was a leader of approximately 160 Native Americans who lived along the Mousam at that time.
+Wahaunay was an Indigenous leader who lived on Great Hill on the north bank of where the Mousam River meets the sea in what is now Kennebunk.
+He was a leader of approximately 160 Indigenous people who lived along the Mousam at that time.

 Wane Doney

-Native American Wane Doney deeded land for a mill on the Kennebunk River.
-After King Phillips War, he was imprisoned along with other Native Americans and sent to Boston.
+Wane Doney deeded land for a mill on the Kennebunk River.
+After King Phillips War, he was imprisoned along with other Indigenous people and sent to Boston.

 Will